|Full Text Guidelines||Summary of Changes||Scientific Publications & Appendices||Pocket Guidelines||Archive||Panel|

 - androgen target organs (androgen insensitivity/resistance).

 Primary testicular failure is the most frequent cause of hypogonadism and results in low testosterone levels, impairment of spermatogenesis and elevated gonadotropins (high LH and FSH).
+Male infertility is accompanied by hypogonadism in up to 32% of patients and and is an associated risk factor for hypogonadism, depending on the severity of the underlying causes [26,27].
 The most common clinical forms of primary hypogonadism are Klinefelter syndrome and testicular tumours.

 - Klinefelter syndrome affects 0.2% of the male population.
 It is the most frequent form of male hypogonadism and the most common numerical chromosomal aberration, with 47,XXY in 90% of cases .
 It arises due to non-disjunction during paternal or maternal meiotic division of germ cells .

-- Testicular tumours are the most frequent type of cancer in young males after puberty.
+- Testicular germ cell tumours are the most frequent type of cancer in young males after puberty.
 Risk factors are contralateral germ cell cancer, maldescended testes, gonadal dysgenesis, infertility, testicular atrophy and familial germ cell cancer.
-Twenty-five per cent of men with testicular tumours develop testosterone deficiency after treatment [23-25].
+Twenty-five per cent of men with testicular tumours develop testosterone deficiency after treatment [30-32].

 The main reasons for primary hypogonadism are summarised in Table 1.

 Central defects of the hypothalamus or pituitary cause secondary testicular failure.
-Identifying secondary hypogonadism is of clinical importance, as it can be a consequence of pituitary pathology (including prolactinomas) and can cause infertility, which can be restored by hormonal stimulation in most patients with secondary hypogonadism.
+Identifying secondary hypogonadism is of clinical importance, as it can be a consequence of pituitary pathology (including prolactinomas) and can cause infertility.
+Fertility can be restored by hormonal stimulation in most patients with secondary hypogonadism.

 The most relevant forms of secondary hypogonadism are:

 - Isolated (formerly termed idiopathic) or congenital hypogonadotrophic hypogonadism (IHH, CHH).

 - Kallmann’s syndrome (hypogonadotrophic hypogonadism with anosmia, genetically determined, prevalence one in 10,000 males).

-These disorders are characterised by disturbed hypothalamic secretion (low LH and FSH) or low levels of gonadatropin-releasing hormone (GnRH).
-An inborn error of migration and homing of GnRH-secreting neurons results in Kallmann’s syndrome [27,28].
+These disorders are characterised by disturbed hypothalamic secretion (low levels of gonadatropin-releasing hormone, followed by low levels of the gonadotropins LH and FSH).
+An inborn error of migration and homing of GnRH-secreting neurons results in Kallmann’s syndrome [34,35].
 The most important symptom is the constitutional delay of puberty: it is the most common cause of delayed puberty (pubertas tarda) .
 Other rare forms of secondary hypogonadism are listed in Table 2.